Welcome to Dragon Hall Heritage

 Dragon Hall Heritage Volunteers

 We act as tour guides and offer a range of talks which we can bring to your venue, usually with a Powerpoint slide show.
 In addition to the talks we offer a performance of the Mummers’ play: ‘St. George and the Dragon’.
-We also run a Local History group for discussion of topics related to Dragon Hall and the surrounding area.
-View our Heritage Volunteers page for more details.
+We also run a Local History group for discussion of topics related to Dragon Hall and the surrounding area; for some documents relating to the area go to Community Voices.

 History and Heritage Documents